← Back to research

 What is 8090 Software Factory?

-Software Factory is an AI-native SDLC orchestration platform from 8090 Solutions that helps teams define requirements, capture architecture decisions, generate work orders, and validate feedback—giving AI coding agents the context they need to produce correct, aligned code.
+Software Factory is an AI-native SDLC control plane from 8090 Solutions that helps teams define requirements, capture architecture decisions, generate work orders, and validate feedback—giving AI coding agents the context they need to produce correct, aligned code, with full audit trails for regulated industries.

 How much does 8090 Software Factory cost?